 Before you start your recruitment initiative, it is essential to note the difference between a sales leader and a sales manager.
 While their roles may sometimes overlap, the sales leader is generally looking at the bigger picture.
 Your sales manager will concern themselves with the day-to-day running of the sales team, ensuring the machine is operating at its optimal capability.
 Your sales team leader will be looking at the following:

-Avoid the common mistake of merely promoting your best salesperson unless you are 100% sure that he or she will deliver more value behind the scenes.
+Avoid the common mistake of merely promoting your best salesperson unless you are 100% sure that they will deliver more value behind the scenes.

-Your sales leader will need to be adept at, communicating, prioritizing and analyzing.
+Your sales leader will need to be adept at communicating, prioritizing, multitasking and analyzing.

 Confident and clear communication